axelpale/genversion/README.md

 ### genversion.generate(targetPath, callback)

-Read the version from package.json close to targetPath and generate a version module into targetPath.
+Read the version from the nearest package.json along the targetPath and generate a version module into targetPath.

 **Parameters:**